Big Boring Bio’s 🙂

 Jonathan founded a group called Massif Trio to perform his arrangements of 19th century German art songs (Lied) for two guitars and voice.
 Massif Trio has received various honors including a grant and the “Orville Moore Memorial Award” presented by The Allied Arts, Inc. in recognition of their achievement in German Lied.
 They recorded an album Massif Trio plays Schumann, Schubert and Strauss with Azica Records whose roster includes such greats as Jason Vieaux, David Leisner and Grammy-winner Bill Cunliffe.
 The album is distributed internationally by Naxos.
 In addition to receiving internet radio play on Pandora, Last.FM, Rdio and Spotify, the CD has been featured on Classical Minnesota Public Radio KNOW-FM 91.1.
 It has received reviews by the American Record Guide and All Music Guide; it was listed as a “Significant New Classical Release” and reviewed as “a masterful performance filled with keen musical insight, evocative text painting, and enticing sound quality (4.5 out of 5 stars).”

 Jonathan is an active composer and arranger.
+His work has been performed for various concerts in the U.S.A. and South America.
 He has titles published with Clear Note Publications, Classical Vocal Reprints, Abundant Silence Publishing, Lathkill Music Publishers, and Musik Fabrik (Editions de la Fabrique Musique).
 He has also been published in Soundboard: The Journal of the Guitar Foundation of America.
 The magazine published one of Jonathan’s arrangements and wrote a brief article about him and his work.
-His work has been called “fabulous” by Guitarnotes, ”superb” by Steve Marsh of Classical Guitar Magazine, and “tasteful, impeccably written and exceptionally enjoyable” by Mike D. Brownell of Rovi Music.
-Jonathan’s original score Uproot – which became the first movement of his Idioglossia suite - was chosen as a winner in the 6th Annual Colorado Composers Concert Competition and was premiered by the Playground Ensemble at the Metropolitan State University of Denver.
-The recording of that premier was also featured in the Playground Ensemble’s e-newsletter.
-The internationally respected Spanish Guitar Centre in Nottingham UK selected one of Jonathan’s editions as their Book of the Week.
-Music libraries at notable universities have selected his work for their catalogues including the University of Cincinnati, Rock Valley College, La Crosse Public Library, University of Denver and Oberlin College.
+His work has been called "fabulous" by Guitarnotes, ”superb” by Steve Marsh of Classical Guitar Magazine, and “tasteful, impeccably written and exceptionally enjoyable” by Mike D. Brownell of Rovi Music.
+Jonathan’s original score Uproot - which became the first movement of his Idioglossia suite - was chosen as a winner in the 6th Annual Colorado Composers Concert Competition and was premiered by the Playground Ensemble at the Metropolitan State University of Denver.
+The recording of that premier was also featured in the Playground Ensemble's e-newsletter.
+The internationally respected Spanish Guitar Centre in Nottingham UK selected one of Jonathan's editions as their Book of the Week.
+A growing number of distinguished libraries carry his scores including the University of Cincinnati, University of Denver, Oberlin College, Cleveland Institute of Music, Johns Hopkins, San Francisco Conservatory, CU Boulder, Yale University, Cornell University, McGill University (Canada), the Royal College of Music (London), the Library of Congress, and Juilliard.
+Jonathan is a composer with Marmoset Music, a music production house and licensing agency based in Portland, Oregon providing original music for advertising, interactive, television, and film.
+Via Marmoset, he collaborated with the San Francisco Museum of Modern Art writing the music for their grand re-opnening commercial which was viewed over 22,000 times and featured on various outlets like NBC Bay Area, Architect Magazine.com, and the story of SFMOMA's re-opening received coverage from major news outlets like the New York Times.
+Marmoset describes Jonathan's music as "the essence of artfulness, ingenuity and exploration."

 Jonathan is proud to be endorsed by Godin Guitars and Steve Clayton Guitar Picks.
 These fine companies also endorse notable musicians like Roger Waters from Pink Floyd (Godin) and Gavin Rossdale of Bush (Steve Clayton Picks).

 Jonathan is a Voting Member of the National Academy of Recording Arts and Sciences (the Grammys).
 His performance rights are administered by SoundExchange and the American Society of Composers Authors and Publishers (ASCAP).
-Jonathan is a two-time winner of the ASCAP Plus Composition Award in the Concert Division.
-This is a national award given for “creative and prestigious contributions to American music.”
+He was a Finalist in the ASCAP Foundation Herb Alpert Young Jazz Composer Awards and a four-time winner of the ASCAP Plus Award (in both the concert and film/television divisions) which provides funding in recognition of “creative contributions to American music.”